dart-lang/tools/pkgs/unified_analytics/USAGE_GUIDE.md

 ## Advanced Usage: Querying Locally Persisted Logs

-This package enables dash tools to persist the events that have been sent to Google Analytics for logging by default.
-This can be very helpful if dash tools would like to understand the user's activity level across all dash related tooling.
-For example, if querying the locally persisted logs shows that the user has not been active for N number of days, a dash tool that works within an IDE can prompt the user with a survey to understand why their level of activity has dropped.
+This package enables  tools to persist the events that have been sent to Google Analytics for logging by default.
+This can be very helpful if tools would like to understand the user's activity level across all related tooling.
+For example, if querying the locally persisted logs shows that the user has not been active for N number of days, a tool that works within an IDE can prompt the user with a survey to understand why their level of activity has dropped.